-Update: this resort now costs 40k IHG points per night, but I still consider it a great deal.
+Update as of July 2023: this resort now costs 40k IHG points per night, but I still consider it a great deal.
 Also, as reader Katie has pointed out, the resort fee is now $30 per night.

 A few weeks ago, my family had a chance to spend four nights at Holiday Inn Club Vacations Orlando-Orange Lake Resort Short version of the review ahead: this is a great place for families with small children who want a break from Disney for a couple of days.

 I think this particular resort just might be the best value redemption for families in all of Orlando area.
 But there are some caveats to be aware of, so hopefully, my review will present a balanced picture.
 Our stay was not sponsored in any way, so you know you can trust what you read 100%.

 In a word: Huge!
 This resort is basically the size of the town we live in, possibly bigger.
 Here is the map to give you an idea:

 The resort comprises of several villages, and each has its own set of buildings.
 Some units are located in a multi-story hotel-type development, but most are freestanding duplexes scattered around the area.
 There are pros and cons to each set-up.
 If you want to stay in River Island village (considered to be the most desirable location), you will be in a hotel building, which means you may have to deal with lots of noisy neighbors.

 On the other hand, if you want to take advantage of lazy river, water slides and other amenities of River Island, you can simply walk to them from your unit.
 If you are staying close to resort’s entrance like we did, you will have to either drive to waterpark or take a free shuttle that goes every 10-15 minutes.
 With the latter, you will have to stop at each development along the way, but it takes about 15 minutes max, so it’s not too bad.
 Of course, if you have very little kids, it won’t be ideal.